verygoodplugins/mcp-toggl/README.md

 ### API Key Issues
 - Ensure your API key is correct (get from https://track.toggl.com/profile)
 - API key goes in the username field, "api_token" as password for basic auth
+- Trim whitespace: copy/paste can include trailing spaces/newlines which cause 401/403
+- Accepted env var names: `TOGGL_API_KEY` (preferred), `TOGGL_API_TOKEN`, or `TOGGL_TOKEN`
+- If you see 401/403, regenerate the token on your Toggl profile and update your MCP config

+### Security & Token Lifecycle
+- This server uses Basic Auth with a Toggl API token, not OAuth; there is no refresh token to manage.
+- Toggl API tokens do not expire automatically.
+They only change if you manually regenerate them or if Toggl invalidates them during a security event.
+- If you regenerate your token, the old one stops working immediately.
+Update the `TOGGL_API_KEY` in your Claude/Cursor config and restart the client.
+- Never commit real secrets to version control.
+Use placeholders like `your_api_key_here` in docs and examples.
+- Claude Desktop stores the env value in `claude_desktop_config.json` on your machine.
+Treat that file as sensitive and do not share it.

+### Quick Auth Check
+You can verify connectivity by calling the `toggl_check_auth` tool, which pings `/me` and lists your available workspaces without exposing your token.

 ### Rate Limiting
 - The server implements automatic retry with exponential backoff